ddnexus/pagy/docs/api/frontend.md

 The method accepts also a few optional keyword arguments:
 - `:pagy_id` which adds the `id` HTML attributedto the `span` tag wrapping the info
-- `:item_name` an already pluralized string that will be used in place of the dedfault `item/items`
+- `:item_name` an already pluralized string that will be used in place of the default `item/items`
 - `:i18n_key` the key to lookup in a dictionary

 Notice the `:i18n_key` can be passed also to the constructor or be a less useful global variable (i.e. `VARS[:i18n_key]`